ralfhenze/railplan/README.md

 *   The domain model won't ever get into an invalid state, because I validate everything at construction time and throw a ValidationException if any invariant is violated.
 This technique ensures that you won't ever get an instance of a domain object with invalid state.
-*   Probably the most important domain object is the [RailNetworkDraft](01-domain/src/main/java/com/ralfhenze/railplan/domain/railnetwork/lifecycle/draft/RailNetworkDraft.java) aggregate
+*   probably the most important domain object is the [RailNetworkDraft](01-domain/src/main/java/com/ralfhenze/railplan/domain/railnetwork/lifecycle/draft/RailNetworkDraft.java) aggregate